 The Biggest Drawbacks to Fundrise

-As many people have mentioned in the YouTube comments over the years (and I would have to agree), the biggest drawback to investing with Fundrise is the fact that I can't quickly or easily cash in my shares before the five-year holding period unless I want to pay a penalty for redeeming the shares early.
+As many people have mentioned in the YouTube comments over the years (and I would have to agree), the biggest drawback to investing with Fundrise is the fact that I can't quickly or easily cash in my shares before the five-year holding period unless I want to pay the penalty for redeeming the shares early.

 The Starter Plan and Easier Accessibility for Smaller Investors

-If you do have more money to throw in at the beginning, you'll potentially get access to more investment options and better bonuses for anyone you invite… but if I look at it through the eyes of someone with limited capital, those things don't strike me as huge drawbacks.
+If you have more money to throw in at the beginning, you'll potentially get access to more investment options and better bonuses for anyone you invite… but if I look at it through the eyes of someone with limited capital, those things don't strike me as huge drawbacks.